-What Can a Handyman Do in Oakland in Oakland County, Michigan?
+What Can a Handyman Do Without a License in Oakland in Oakland County, Michigan?

 In Michigan, most “handyman” work is regulated through the state’s Residential Builder / Maintenance & Alteration Contractor licensing system, plus separate state/municipal trade licenses (electrical, plumbing, mechanical/HVAC).
 A limited handyman exemption exists for very small jobs (commonly cited as $600 including labor and materials), but it does NOT allow you to perform licensed trades or avoid required building permits.
 In Oakland County (including City of Oakland area), you typically must also comply with local building permits and any city business registration rules where you operate.